justfid/ToDoList/README.md

 # To-Do List Application

+**MAKE SURE TO HAVE BOTH TODO.TXT AND TODOLIST.PY DOWNLOADED & IN THE SAME FOLDER**

 A python application that keeps track of tasks, which are saved locally on the computer.
 It has a simplistic and minimalistic UI which is locked to 600 x 400, to not interfere with the rest of the user's running programs.

 ![Alt text](image.png)